mdjahidhasan009/SQL/function/function_operator.md

 *   The `UNION` combined the results from both tables.
 *   The duplicate row `(1, 'John Doe', 'New York')` from `customers_us` was removed.
 *   The duplicate row `(7, 'John Doe', 'London')` from `customers_eu` was removed.
-*   The result set was sorted by default (you can't see the sort order explicitly in this example but it's implicitly performed).
+*   The result set was sorted by default (you can't see the sort order explicitly in this example, but it's implicitly performed).

 **2. Using `UNION ALL`:**